We can help you with answers to some of the most frequently asked questions.

 How do I apply for a grant?
 What is the first step?

 A Letter of Inquiry (LOI) must be submitted via the Online Grant Application System by the appropriate LOI deadline.
-If the proposal meets the stated guidelines and priorities of the Foundation, the organization will be asked to schedule a meeting with the executive director and/or office administrator to further discuss the proposal.
+If the proposal meets the stated guidelines and priorities of the Foundation, the organization will be asked to schedule a meeting with the foundation director and/or office administrator to further discuss the proposal.

 If invited, a Grant Application must be submitted via the Online Grant Application System by the appropriate grant round deadline.
 Grant Application instructions will be sent to the applicant.
-Applicants will be notified immediately following a board meeting whether their application has been approved (and at what funding amount) or denied.

 When can my organization apply for a grant?
 When will we hear if our grant is approved?